scala/docs.scala-lang/_overviews/scala3-migration/tooling-scala2-xsource3.md

 It is possible to work around this using version-dependent source files, see [scala/scala-xml#675](https://github.com/scala/scala-xml/pull/675) as an example.

 Working around the case companion `FunctionN` parent change is currently difficult (Scala 2.13.13), a solution is being discussed at [scala/bug#12961](https://github.com/scala/bug/issues/12961).

+Binary incompatible features can be used selectively under `-Xsource:3-compat` and `-Ysource-options` where the features can be enumerated.

 ### Changes in language semantics